-If you release equity from your property and give the funds away, for example to a family member, the local authority may say you have deliberately deprived yourself of capital.
-It may ask you to pay for services in full if it concludes that certain resources have not been fully disclosed, or have been deliberately put beyond the reach of the means test.
-Your future eligibility for help with care home fees may also be affected.
+If you release equity and give the funds away, for example to a family member, the local authority may say you have deliberately deprived yourself of capital.
+You may have to pay for services in full if they think resources have not been fully disclosed or been deliberately put beyond the reach of the financial assessment.
+Eligibility for help with future care home fees can be affected, so discuss this with your financial adviser.

-Make sure you discuss these issues with your financial adviser.
-See factsheet 46, Paying for care and support at home and factsheet 40, Deprivation of assets in social care.
-In Wales, see Age Cymru factsheet 46w Paying for care and support at home in Wales and 40w Deprivation of assets in the means test for care home provision in Wales.
+For more information, see factsheet 40, Deprivation of assets in social care.
+In Wales, see Age Cymru factsheet 40w, Deprivation of assets in the means test for care home provision in Wales.